thumphries/weather/README.md

 - I know `UTCTime` et al are hella slow, but `thyme` pulls in `lens`, and we don't have all day to compile this thing.

+Check out the commit history if you'd like to see me stumble through a couple of representations.
+Using typeclasses for Length and Temperature always seemed like the idiomatic way to go, but there was also the need to have a heterogeneous list or stream of measurements.
+I used a GADT to allow a polymorphic constructor, but... couldn't normalise the data, since the types were buried.
+Of course, bringing the types out to the top level would have required either HList or universally-quantified functions.
+The concept I'd been reaching for (and missing) was just `-XExistentialQuantification` with `RankNTypes`, and using `forall` instead of the GADT did the job.

 Task: Weather Observations
 --------------------